martinsbash/martinsbash/README.md

 **What I build:**

 - Landing pages and brand sites for local service businesses
-- Multi-page sites with booking forms, lead capture, and SEO basics
+- Multi-page sites with booking forms, lead capture, and advanced SEO
+- E-commerce and online store setups
+- Custom web apps and client portals
 - Agency and portfolio sites
+- Brand identity packages alongside site builds

 **Stack on client projects:** React, JavaScript, Lovable for rapid prototyping, deployed on Vercel or Netlify.